Baptistemontan/leptos_i18n/docs/book/src/declare/02_interpolation.md

 ## Interpolate Values

-There may be situations where you must interpolate a value inside your translations, for example, a dynamic number.
+There may be situations where you need to interpolate a value in your translations, for example, a dynamic number.
 You could declare 2 translations and use them with that number, but this is not an elegant solution.

-To declare a value that will be interpolated in your translations, simply give it a name surrounded by `{{ }}`:
+To declare a value that will be interpolated in your translations, simply place its name inside `{{ }}`:

 ```json
 {